 The College Vice Principals are both former Resident Members of the College with PhDs from UBC, have served on the College’s Advisory Board, and have wide and deep experience of university life in Canada and other parts of the world.
-Airini is currently Provost and Vice President Academic at the University of Saskatchewan.
-Nicola (Nikki) Hodges is a Professor in the School of Kinesiology at UBC.
+Professor Airini is currently Provost and Vice President Academic at the University of Saskatchewan.
+Professor Nicola (Nikki) Hodges is a Professor in the School of Kinesiology at UBC.
 Each recently found a moment to talk to the Green College Annual Report & Society Magazine about what Green College means to them and what part they hope to play in its future.

 Airini and Nicola bring to Green College the skills they have acquired over successful careers as academics, each researching a unique area of interest to which they continue to contribute actively as scholars.

 Airini Nicola Hodges